 Sec.
-16. Remedies in Cases of Denial of Request for Information. -

-- (a) In all government agencies other than the judicial branch: - (1) Every denial of any request for access to information may be appealed to the person or office next higher in authority of the same agency, following the procedure mentioned in Section 11 (a)(8) of this Act: Provided, That the written appeal must be filed by the same person making the request within fifteen (15) calendar days from the notice of denial.
+16. Remedies in Cases of Denial of Request for Information. - the written appeal must be filed by the same person making the request within fifteen (15) calendar days from the notice of denial.
 The appeal shall be decided by the person or office next higher in authority of the same agency within five (5) working days from filing of said written appeal.
 Failure of the government agency to decide within the aforestated period shall constitute denial of the appeal.

+- (a) In all government agencies other than the judicial branch: - i.
+Every denial of any request for access to information may be appealed to the person or office next higher in authority of the same agency, following the procedure mentioned in Section 11 (a) (8) of this Act: Provided, That

+- ii.
 Upon denial of the appeal with the government agency, the requesting party may file a verified petition for mandamus in the proper court, alleging the facts with certainty and praying that judgment be rendered ordering the respondent, immediately or at some other time to be specified by the court, to disclose the requested information.
-Unless restrained or enjoined, the decision of the court shall be immediately executory without prejudice to review in accordance with the Rules of Court.
 Any action for administrative and/or criminal liability arising from the same act or omission, if any, shall be filed with the Office of the Ombudsman.
 No damages shall be assessed against the respondent unless it is proven that the respondent acted with malice, bad faith or negligence.
-Subject to the provisions of existing laws and the issuances of the Supreme Court, all courts shall give preference to the hearing and disposition of petitions for mandamus filed pursuant to the provisions of this Act.
-The court hearing the case is empowered to receive the information subject of a claim of exception under Section 7 herein and examine them in camera to determine the sufficiency of the factual and legal basis of such claim, when such sufficiency cannot be reasonably determined through evidence and circumstances apart from the information.

-- (b) In the Judicial Branch, the judiciary shall be governed by such remedies as promulgated by the Supreme Court. - (c) The remedies provided in this section are without prejudice to any other administrative, civil or criminal action covering the same act. - (d) The remedies available under this Act shall be cumulative and subject to the rule of exhaustion of administrative remedies.

-The provisions of Republic Act No. 9285, otherwise known as the Alternative Dispute Resolution Act of 2004, shall not apply to cases filed pursuant to this section.

-(e) In case the requesting party has limited or no financial capacity, the Public Attorney's Office shall be mandated to provide legal assistance to the requester in availing of the remedies provided under this Act.
+The procedure for such petition shall be summary in nature.
+The court hearing the case is empowered to receive the information subject of a claim of exception under Section 7 herein and examine then in camera to determine the sufficiency of the factual and legal basis of such claim, when such sufficiency cannot be reasonably determined through evidence and circumstances apart from the information. - 21 (b) In the Judicial Branch, the judiciary shall be governed by such remedies as 22 promulgated by the Supreme Court. - (c) The remedies provided in this Section are without prejudice to any other administrative, civil or criminal action covering the same act. - 25 (d) The remedies available under this Act shall be cumulative and subject to the 26 rule of exhaustion of administrative remedies. - (e) The provisions of Republic Act No. 9285, otherwise known as the Alternative Dispute Resolution Act of 2004, shall not apply to cases filed pursuant to this section. - (f) In case the requesting party has limited or no financial capacity, the Public Attorney's Office shall be mandated to provide legal assistance to the requester in availing of the remedies provided under this Act.